Apprenticeship Employer Award

 - a subsidiary company may apply on behalf of the parent group, but this then excludes the parent group from applying.
 More than one subsidiary of the parent may apply for the awards, as long as the application references only the apprenticeship programme that is delivered wholly by that subsidiary.
 Any winning recognition will go to the subsidiary and not the parent group

 Nominations for the 2023 IOP Awards are now closed.
 Please email [email protected] if you have any questions about the awards or your submission.

 Further information will be provided on the 2024 IOP Awards in due course.

 Nominators must submit

 - details for themselves and those of the organisation

 - information about the nature of the organisation (e.g. size, structure, strategy and mission), total number of staff, the number of apprentices employed, the different types of apprenticeships offered and the number of apprentices trained over the last five years

 - contact details for two referees and their supporting statements

 - a supporting statement comprising a short and long citation that highlights:

 - an explanation of what makes the apprenticeship scheme considered exceptional.
-The Technical Skills Awards Panel will look for clear and tangible evidence of how the organisation perceives itself to be an exemplary employer, how it recruits a talented and diverse apprenticeship workforce, and how it makes apprenticeships accessible to those from a diverse range of backgrounds.
+The Technician Awards and Apprentice and Apprenticeship Employer Awards Panel will look for clear and tangible evidence of how the organisation perceives itself to be an exemplary employer, how it recruits a talented and diverse apprenticeship workforce, and how it makes apprenticeships accessible to those from a diverse range of backgrounds.